WSTG - Latest

 Attack Chain

-Following the identification any of the above attack vectors, an attack chain can be formed with different types of client-side attacks, such as DOM based XSS attacks.
+Following the identification of any of the above attack vectors, an attack chain can be formed with different types of client-side attacks, such as DOM based XSS attacks.

 Remediation